alexandrevicenzi/emojis/README.md

 ## About

-This library allows you to emojify content such as: `This is a message with emojis :smile: :heart:`
+This library allows you to emojify content such as: `This is a message with emojis :smile: :snake:`

 See the [Emoji cheat sheet](http://www.emoji-cheat-sheet.com/) for more aliases.